thoughtworksarts/thoughtworksarts.github.io/app/_people/ketak-dhiman.markdown

    url     : ""

 ---
-Ketak is a filmmaker and editor based in New York.
-He studied filmmaking at City University of New York, including lighting design, theater and technical setups for film.
+Ketak Dhiman is a New York-based filmmaker who has directed, edited, and shot several short films, music videos, and other co-operative work.
+He began his passion for video in India, travelling to New York to study film technology at City University of New York.

+In 2018, Ketak shot his first feature film as Co-Director, and in 2019 he is working on his first feature length documentary as Cinematographer.